zzvikesh/index/Project/Trident/Extend Display Customer List (F2640).md

 # Extend CDS View C_CustomerList_2

-Use Adaptation to Fix the column on the application.

 <img width="241" alt="image" src="https://github.com/zzvikesh/index/assets/167571098/8a97d1da-0008-449b-951a-116c7eb75798">

 Value help can be added to the above extension, something like below: